mehalyna/Forum-Project-Stage-CC/README.md

 We are committed to delivering a platform that is not just a marketplace for ideas and investments but a thriving community that nurtures innovation fosters economic development, and supports the aspirations of entrepreneurs and investors alike.
 Our vision is to see a world where every transformative idea has the opportunity to flourish and where investors can confidently fuel the engines of progress and innovation.

+### Basic Epics

+1. **As a startup company,** I want to create a profile on the platform, so that I can present my ideas and proposals to potential investors.

+   - Tasks:
+     - Implement user registration functionality for startups.
+     - Create a profile setup page where startups can add details about their company and ideas.

+2. **As an investor,** I want to view profiles of startups, so that I can find promising ideas to invest in.

+   - Tasks:
+     - Develop a feature for investors to browse and filter startup profiles.
+     - Implement a viewing functionality for detailed startup profiles.

+3. **As a startup company,** I want to update my project information, so that I can keep potential investors informed about our progress and milestones.

+   - Tasks:
+     - Create functionality for startups to edit and update their project information.
+     - Implement a system to notify investors about updates to startups they are following.

+4. **As an investor,** I want to be able to contact startups directly through the platform, so that I can discuss investment opportunities.

+   - Tasks:
+     - Develop a secure messaging system within the platform for communication between startups and investors.
+     - Implement privacy and security measures to protect the communication.

+5. **As a startup company,** I want to receive notifications about interested investors, so that I can engage with them promptly.

+   - Tasks:
+     - Implement notification functionality for startups when an investor shows interest or contacts them.
+     - Create a dashboard for startups to view and manage investor interactions.

+6. **As an investor,** I want to save and track startups that interest me, so that I can manage my investment opportunities effectively.

+   - Tasks:
+     - Develop a feature for investors to save and track startups.
+     - Implement a dashboard for investors to manage their saved startups and investment activities.

+### Additional Features

+- **Security and Data Protection**: Ensure that user data, especially sensitive financial information, is securely handled.

+- **User Feedback System**: Create a system for users to provide feedback on the platform, contributing to continuous improvement.

+- **Analytical Tools**: Implement analytical tools for startups to understand investor engagement and for investors to analyze startup potential.

+### Agile Considerations

+- Each user story can be broken down into smaller tasks and developed in sprints.
+- Regular feedback from both user groups (startups and investors) should be incorporated.